 Whole Life Insurance write on a paperwork isolated on office desk.

-More often than not, spouses name their partner as the beneficiary of their life insurance policy, so that in the unfortunate event of their untimely demise, they would have the means to take care of their family.
-If a couple decides to go their separate ways, the obligation to continue the payment on this policy may continue.
-As such, you might raise the question of how life insurance will be divided during a New Jersey divorce.
-Please continue reading to learn when life insurance is subject to equitable distribution and why connecting with our trusted Monmouth County Division of Assets Attorneys is in your best interest.
+Commonly, spouses name their partner as the beneficiary of their life insurance policy, so that in the unfortunate event of their untimely demise, their spouse would have the means to take care of their family.
+If a couple decides to divorce, the obligation to continue the payment on this policy may continue.
+Likewise, if life insurance is an asset, this raises the question of how life insurance will be divided in the context of a New Jersey divorce.

-New Jersey is an equitable distribution state, which means in the event of a divorce, marital property is not automatically split 50-50.
-Rather, it is split in a fair manner, taking each spouse’s contributions to the marriage into account.
-Whether or not your life insurance policy is subject to equitable distribution comes down to the type of policy it is.
+New Jersey is an equitable distribution state, which means in the event of a divorce, marital property is not automatically divided 50-50.
+Rather, it is divided in a fair manner, taking each spouse’s contributions to the marriage into account.
+Whether or not your life insurance policy is subject to equitable distribution may come down to the type of policy it is.

-If you have “Whole Life” insurance, this policy is subject to equitable distribution in a divorce because it accumulates a cash value over time, which makes it considered a marital asset.
-If you have “Term Life” insurance, this policy doesn’t have a cash value component.
-However, if both spouses contributed to the policy during the marriage, they would be entitled to a share of its value upon divorce.
-It is important to note that in many cases, the court will require the policyholder to maintain the insurance policy for the benefit of the other spouse or any shared children.
+If you have a “Whole Life” insurance, this policy will likely be subject to equitable distribution in a divorce because it accumulates a cash value over time, which makes it considered a marital asset.
+If you have “Term Life” insurance, this policy only provides coverage for a fixed term and does not have a cash value component.
+However, Term Life insurance may have viatical value wherein the policy may be sold to a third party based on the insured having a limited life span.
+It is important to note that in many cases, the Court will require the policyholder to maintain an insurance policy for the benefit of the other spouse or any shared children for so long as there may be an alimony or child support obligation.

 At Paone Zaleski & Murphy, we are prepared to fight to help you receive the best possible outcome during your divorce.
 Connect with us today to learn how we can assist you in these difficult times.